-I am Ryo KOBAYASHI, an associate professor at Field of Applied Physics, Department of Engineering, Nagoya Institute of Technology, Japan.
-I am researching properties and phenomena in solid materials by means of computer simulation especially from atomistic point of view, and also developing new methods for molecular dynamics simulation and implementing them in our own code, such as, nap and optzer.
+I am Ryo KOBAYASHI, an associate professor at Department of Applied Physics, Nagoya Institute of Technology, Japan, researching properties and phenomena in solid materials by means of computer simulation especially from an atomistic point of view, and also developing new methods for molecular dynamics simulation and implementing them in our own code, such as, nap and optzer.

 Research interest